 that has progressively minimized the effects of bare soil reflectance by utilizing a self-adjusting L value.
 Because of the sparse vegetation cover located in the study area, this method was chosen to measure photosynthetic activity.

 The phenology of a region changed between years and the phonological synchronization of satellite imagery can help narrow down imagery selection (Weber, 2000).
 Researchers have found that environmental conditions, especially perception and temperature play a strong role in cheatgrass germination (Richards, 2013; Miller & Franklin, 2002).
-A study by Miller and Franklin 2002 found the best predictors for cheatgrass germination was mean daily air temperature and growing degree-days (GDD),
+A study by Miller and Franklin (2002) found the best predictors for cheatgrass germination was mean daily air temperature and growing degree-days (GDD),

 GDD=Tmax+Tmin2-Tbase , (4)